George Huntington: Biography

 Progressive and hereditary chorea had been described before 1872.
 The most complete clinical description, even including the dementia component, was published as early as 1859 by Johan Christian Lind, the doctor from the Setesdal district in Norway.
 This paper did not get international attention and was certainly not known by Huntington—it wasn't translated into English until 1959, one century after it was published.

-In 1874, he transferred to New York and, apart from 2 years in North Carolina, spent the rest of his life practicing medicine in Dutchess County.
+In 1874, Huntington transferred to New York and, apart from 2 years in North Carolina, spent the rest of his life practicing medicine in Dutchess County.
 He retired in 1915.

 Huntington married Mary Elizabeth on October 6, 1874.
 He was a modest and funny man, and they enjoyed hunting, fishing, drawing wildlife, and playing the flute.
 He was kind and conscientious when practicing medicine, and very loved by his patients.
 He had a happy family life with five sons, and a great fondness for music, often playing the flute with his wife.
 Additionally, he was a passionate student of nature and pistols.
 Drawing was one of his life's interests, and he often drew game birds on his trips through the forest.
 Here, then, he was a man who enjoyed life to the fullest, and who, because of his intuition and imagination, earned his place in medical history.
 He practiced medicine until he was 64 years old.
 He had many periods where he suffered from asthma attacks.
 Huntington died of pneumonia on March 3, 1916, at 65 years old in his son's house, who was also a doctor, in Cairo, New York.